Black Ministries Certificate Program

 Instructor: Dr. Cleotha Robertson

 This course will concentrate on the major teachings of the New Testament documents.
-Historical-critical observations will be discussed in connection with the New Testament texts.
-Substitutes for Paul and His Letters (PMH-280).
+Historical-critical observations will be discussed in connection with the New Testament Texts.

 Education for the Life of the Church (BMP-231)